Physical medicine and rehabilitation: History

 During the first half of the 20th century, two unofficial specialties, physical medicine and rehabilitation medicine, developed separately, but in practice both treated similar patient populations consisting of those with disabling injuries.
-Frank H. Krusen was a pioneer of physical medicine, which emphasized the use of physical agents, such as hydrotherapy and hyperbaric oxygen, at Temple University and then at Mayo Clinic and it was he that coined the term 'physiatry' in 1938.
+Frank H. Krusen was a pioneer of physical medicine, which emphasized the use of physical agents, such as hydrotherapy and hyperbaric oxygen.
+His work began at Temple University and was continued at Mayo Clinic where he coined the term 'physiatry' in 1938.
 Rehabilitation medicine gained prominence during both World Wars in the treatment of injured soldiers and laborers.
 Howard A. Rusk, an internal medicine physician from Missouri, became a pioneer of rehabilitation medicine after being appointed to rehabilitate airmen during World War II.
 In 1944, the Baruch Committee, commissioned by philanthropist Bernard Baruch, defined the specialty as a combination of the two fields and laid the framework for its acceptance as an official medical specialty.
 The committee also distributed funds to establish training and research programs across the nation.
 The specialty that came to be known as physical medicine and rehabilitation in the United States was officially established in 1947, when an independent Board of Physical Medicine was established under the authority of the American Board of Medical Specialties.
-In 1949, at the insistence of Dr. Rusk and others, the specialty incorporated rehabilitation medicine and changed its name to Physical Medicine and Rehabilitation.
+In 1949, at the insistence of Rusk and others, the specialty incorporated rehabilitation medicine and changed its name to Physical Medicine and Rehabilitation.

+PM&R has played an important role in several epidemics, including management of the long-term complications of the poliovirus.
+Prior to its official creation as a specialty in the United States, many modern PM&R concepts were developed following President Franklin D. Roosevelt's time at Warm Springs Resort, a hot springs spa in Georgia.
+He attended the facility in 1924 to assist in his recovery from paralysis secondary to the poliovirus.
+Due to improvements in his own condition, Roosevelt later purchased the resort in 1926 and transformed it into a medical rehabilitation center.
+He continued to fundraise money for the facility throughout his presidential years in the 1930s.
+The improvements to the facility allowed for budding physiatrists, including Dr. Robert L Bennett, to research and enhance the field of PM&R. Many of the techniques that Bennett developed at Warm Springs continue to be utilized by physiatrists today, including the refinement of manual muscle testing and the creation of several prosthetic devices.